 What happens if my medication is not available through one of the medication lists?

-The Medication Assistance Program Coordinator will work with the patient’s provider to therapeutically substitute the requested medication to one which is available for our sliding fee patients at our contract pharmacies or request an exception to determine if medication is available through other programs.
+The Medication Assistance Program Coordinator will work with your provider to therapeutically substitute the requested medication to one which is available for our sliding fee patients at our contract pharmacies or request an exception to determine if medication is available through other programs.